Whole of House Water Filters

 What is Calcite?

 Calcite is a form of calcium carbonate made from crushed marble.
-When it is enveloped by acidic water, it begiuns to breakdown, adding calcium minerals which buffer the pH back up.
+When it is enveloped by acidic water, it begins to breakdown, adding calcium minerals which buffer the pH back up.
 It reaches a self balancing

 Whole House Water Filter Systems – Common Styles